chocolatey/docs/input/en-us/chocolatey-gui/setup/configuration/features/allow-non-admin-access-to-settings.md

 ## Default Value

-The default value for this feature is disabled.
+As of version 0.18.0 of Chocolatey GUI and Chocolatey GUI Licensed Extension, the default value for this feature is disabled.

 ## Availability